glouppe/info8006-introduction-to-ai/projects/project1/README.md

 Note that your implementation might be tested on other layouts.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.
-Cases of plagiarism will be also be reported to the Faculty.
+Cases of plagiarism will all be reported to the Faculty.

 ---
 <!--